 - Take note.
 More often than not, you’ll find that either of two things happened in those ten seconds:

 - Your conversation partner was able to wrap up their thought, land their point, and stop talking—without your interruption.

 - Your conversation partner said something in those ten seconds that was actually useful, new information—something that gave you helpful insight that you would have missed had you interrupted.

-Try out this strategy with family, friends, and neighbors at your next holiday gathering.
+Try out this listening hack with family, friends, and neighbors at your next holiday gathering.
 See what interesting information you gain by not derailing communication prematurely.